 The programme is based on CoolTan Arts charity’s ethos of confronting mental wellbeing through creativity, retaining a radical slant, the walks present a truer picture of the city, at turns light and dark, painting a genuine Peoples’ London.

-There are twelve themed unique walks in the series, each starting one of the borough’s libraries.
-Each Coolwalk was researched, devised and led by volunteers to enable walkers of all abilities to come together, to explore, to learn and to share their experiences across Southwark.
+CoolWalks started life as a collaboration between CoolTan Arts, Southwark Libraries and Southwark NHS which recognised the link between physical activity and improved mental health.
+Each CoolWalk is researched, devised and led by volunteers to enable walkers of all abilities to come together, to explore, to learn and to share their experiences across Southwark.
 Each walk is fully accessible.

-Downloadable route maps of our public walks are available on the blog for most walks, with the remainder to follow shortly.
+Downloadable route maps of our public walks are available on the blog for most walks,and the walk guide book is available to view at the libraries, and below.
+For more information and to see our upcoming walks please see our blog: http://coolwalksblog.blogspot.co.uk

 The guide book supports the twice monthly programme of public walks, brings together the research and creativity of the volunteers and is a valuable resource for anyone wanting to take up physical exercise and learn about the varied and interesting history of Southwark.
 It is available in all of Southwark’s libraries in the Health section and in the London section.